Heat Advisory In Effect Thursday; Heat Index Values Near 100 Degrees

 BOSTON (CBS) – In a Summer that’s either been hot or rainy, the pendulum is swinging back towards the hot side.

 Wednesday’s highs hit the mid-to-low 90s across much of the area, including 94° in Boston.
-That’s the 2nd straight day for 90°+ after hitting 91° on Tuesday.READ MORE: Keller @ Large: Moulton's Trip To Afghanistan Looks Like 'Especially Clueless' Publicity Stunt
+That’s the 2nd straight day for 90°+ after hitting 91° on Tuesday.READ MORE: Car Slams Into Front Of Moonshiners Lounge In Haverhill

 Forecast highs on Thursday will soar well into the 90s.
 With tropical dew points still in place, heat index values for Thursday afternoon will be near 100° at times.